randyqx/public/mac-lapsec.md

 Snitch](https://www.obdev.at/products/littlesnitch/).
 It can be annoying at first, as you decide if you want to allow port 42 to foo.com; but it remembers well.

+Its smaller sibming, [Micro Snitch](https://www.obdev.at/products/microsnitch/), is useful for alerting you when your microphone or camera are being used by anything.

 ## Encrypt